Range Science - MS

 Students in this program study the science and application of ecological principles in rangeland environments.
 While the focus of range sciences at USU is primarily on the rangelands of the Great Basin, students will receive a broad background in various subjects in rangeland ecosystems.
 Students can study specific areas related to rangeland science, such as vegetation management, animal behavior, range ruminant nutrition, and restoration of rangelands.
 The program is integrated with other natural resource programs in the college focusing on forestry, wildlife, and ecology for a broad interdisciplinary experience.

 The MS degree targets students motivated toward a management or administrative career in natural resources with an emphasis in range science.
-The Range Science MS degree may be obtained through either a Plan A (research thesis) or Plan B (paper/project) program.
+The Range Science MS degree may be obtained through either a Plan A (research thesis) or Plan B (paper) program.
 The MS Plan A requires the preparation and defense of a thesis and is best suited for students desiring research experience.
-The Plan B option requires the preparation and defense of a paper/project and is best suited for Rangeland Professionals not pursuing a research career path.
+The Plan B option requires the preparation and defense of a paper and is most appropriate for range science professionals who are not pursuing a research career path.

 Admission Requirements for this Program